ceepu8/instagram-clone/README.md

 - MongoDB - Prisma - NodeJS

-many thanks to tist, who helps me alot with the project!
+many thanks to tist, who helps me alot with the project❤!